 - Freeze your excess leftovers.
 You may be sick of stuffing and turkey now, but in a month or two you are going to be reminiscing about how delicious that Thanksgiving meal was.
 Freeze your leftovers to preserve them for a nostalgic revisit to Thanksgivings past.
-You can even plan ahead by choosing recipes designed for freezing from sites such as Bowl of Delicious.
+You can even plan ahead by choosing recipes designed for freezing from Bon Appétit and The Food Network.

 - Send your uncooked leftovers to someone in need.
 Did you buy the Costco variety pack of stuffing?
 Organizations such as City Harvest will take a lot of those packaged goods that you didn’t get to and donate them to people who weren’t fortunate enough to have a fancy Thanksgiving meal.
 It will also take prepared foods that weren’t served, so if you ordered from a catering company and didn’t touch a tray or two, send it over so the food can brighten someone else’s day.